larsks/tm-v71-tools/README.md

 ```
 Usage: tmv71 import-channels [OPTIONS]

-  Import channels from a CSV document.
+  Import channels from a CSJ document.

+  A CSJ document is like a CSV document, but each field is valid JSON.

   Use --sync to delete channels on the radio that do not exist in the input
   document.